MiraShankar30/LLM-Evaluation-Application-using-LangSmith/README.md

-# LLM-Evaluation-Application-using-LangSmith
+# RAG-based LLM-Evaluation-Application-using-LangSmith
-This project is a Streamlit-based application for evaluating LLM applications using LangSmith.
+This project is a Streamlit-based application for evaluating RAG-based LLM applications using LangSmith.
 It allows users to upload ground truth data, select evaluation metrics, and run automated evaluations with results published to LangSmith.

 ## What the Application Does
 - Accepts ground truth data in CSV format
-- Accepts an LLM application in Python (.py) format
+- Accepts an RAG-based LLM application in Python (.py) format
 - Allows selection of evaluation metrics: hallucination, relevance, and answer accuracy
 - Creates a LangSmith dataset from the uploaded CSV
 - Runs evaluation on the selected metrics